 • It does not matter, the main thing is for the child to read 48.3%

-• Reading is both images, and tactile sensations, and the smell, only a paper book can truly instill a love for reading30.0%
+• Reading is images, tactile sensations, and smells; only a paper book can truly instill a love of reading30.0%

 • I'll write my answer in the comments of 3.3%